31 October 2024

 Contrary to what the fanciful drawing above might lead you to believe, the overwhelming majority of those fighting and dying to hold Observation Hill were indigenous Africans, natives of Northern Rhodesia and the British Somaliland Protectorate.
 Take, for example, Acting Captain Eric Wilson—the gunner in the scene above and commander of the Somaliland Camel Corps (SCC) Machinegun (MG) Company.
 When he sustained the eye injury shown in the drawing, the same artillery round killed a Somali Sergeant at his side.
 Somalis like Sergeant Omar Kujoog played a key role on 15 August 1940, as they do in my ASL portrayal of the battle.
 An SSR reflects this.5

 However, the primary defenders of Observation Hill were the men of A Company, 1st Battalion, Northern Rhodesia Regiment, askaris from disparate tribes with a sprinking of white officers and other ranks posted to the SCC from Southern Rhodesia.
-Their numbers, like those of the Somalis fighting alongside them, had dwindled in the days leading up to 15 August.
+Rhodesian numbers, like those of the Somalis fighting alongside them, had dwindled in the days leading up to 15 August.
 Italian bombers and artillery pulverized the hill.
 At the same time, the defenders began to run short of water and ammunition.
 Two SSR address this state of affairs, one of which should be obvious.
 A de facto “walking wounded” SSR—modelled on similar rules found in historical modules such as A Bridge Too Far and Pegasus Bridge—seemed a good fit, degrading the performance of all Allied units equally.

 Roll of Honour - Black Rhodesians who fell defending Observation Hill on 15 August 1940